-HONORS: A grade of "B" or better in Honors Advanced Algebra 1 and Honors Geometry, or department approval.
+HONORS: A grade of "B-" or better in Honors Advanced Algebra 1 and Honors Geometry, or department approval.
 A grade of "A" or better in Algebra 2 CP with teacher recommendation.

-Algebra 2 (1.0 credit)

-3242: College Prep

-This course continues the study of functions addressed in Advanced Algebra 1.
+Algebra 2 (1.0 credit) 3242: College Prep This course continues the study of functions addressed in Advanced Algebra 1.
 It begins by experimenting with functions used to model real world data, differentiating between explicitly and recursively defined functions.
 The definition of a function is formalized and students use polynomial functions to explore the topics of domain, range, arithmetic of functions, composition of functions, and inverse functions.
 Students are introduced to complex numbers and the arithmetic of complex numbers.
 The study of functions is then extended to include exponential and logarithmic functions, with students investigating various transformations of those functions.
 PREREQUISITE: CP: Successful completion of Geometry.

-Foundations of Algebra 2 (1.0 credit)

-3263

-This semester course is designed for students who are performing below grade level in mathematics, but would like to pursue Algebra 2.
-After reviewing linear functions, the students continue to explore quadratics, polynomials, exponential and logarithmic functions, and rational functions.

-PREREQUISITE: CP: Recommendation of the math department based on successful completion of SHHS's Foundations of Geometry, as well as a Basic or Below Basic score on the Algebra 1 Keystone Exam.
+Foundations of Algebra 2 (1.0 credit) 3263 This semester course is designed for students who are performing below grade level in mathematics, but would like to pursue Algebra 2.
+Students will explore traditional Algebra 2 material including quadratic, polynomial, rational, exponential, and logarithmic functions while also reinforcing Algebra 1 skills and concepts throughout the course.
+PREREQUISITE: CP: Recommendation of the math department based on successful completion of Geometry, as well as a Basic or Below Basic score on the Algebra 1 Keystone Exam.

 Trigonometry and Analysis (1.0 credit)

 3342: College Prep 3363: Career/College Prep

 This course continues the study of functions addressed in Algebra 2.
 Students revisit the topic of systems of equations and are introduced to matrices, operations with matrices, and solving matrix equations.
 The study of functions is also extended to the rational family where students simplify expressions, solve equations, and graph functions.
 Students formalize their understanding of trigonometry in this course, focusing on graphing trigonometric functions, solving trigonometric equations, proving trigonometric identities, and using the Law of Sines and Cosines.
 Other content includes combinatorics and topics from probability and statistics.
 The completion of this course, as well as Pre-Calculus, is required for the study of Honors Calculus.

 PREREQUISITE: